mitio/mitio.github.io/_posts/2016-05-05-bulgarian-mep-djambazki-extreme-rudeness.md

 >
 > > _@Ishki @xoptrop @shoilev @mstefanov you probably pay for male companionship, you incapable one_
 >
-> (MEP Dzhambazki used "неможач" in his tweet which translates roughly to "someone who's incapable".)
+> (MEP Dzhambazki used "неможач" in his tweet which is not an actual word but would roughly translate to "someone who's incapable".)
 >
 > MEP Dzhambazki continues:
 >